Budget and Contract Tables

 Projected Cost: Populates the value from the Actual Cost when it's greater than the Commitment & Changes column's value calculation.
 Otherwise, the Commitment & Changes column's value is shown.

 Actual Cost: The sum of Approved Expense, Approved Cost Payment Application, and Direct Input.
-Direct Input shows any expenses processed in a company's ERP system and integrated to Cost Management.
+Direct Input shows any expenses processed in a company's ERP system and integrated into Cost Management.

-The colors in the following image represent the column that values appear in based on their cost status.
-The value entered comes from cost stage of the cost item.
+The colors in the following image represent the column where values appear based on their cost status.
+The value entered comes from the cost stage of the cost item.

 Note: Draft and Void cost statuses don't appear in the table.